Age: 56

-Kyra Minturn Sedgwick Bacon (born August 19, 1965)[2] is an American actress and producer.
+Kyra Minturn Sedgwick (born August 19, 1965) is an American actress and producer.
 She is best known for her starring role as Deputy Chief Brenda Leigh Johnson on the TNT crime drama The Closer.
 Sedgwick's role in the series won her a Golden Globe Award in 2007 and an Emmy Award in 2010.
 The series ended on August 13, 2012, following the completion of its seventh season.
-She is also known for her recurring role as Madeline Wuntch on the sitcom Brooklyn Nine-Nine.

-Sedgwick's parents separated when she was four, and divorced when she was six; her mother subsequently married Ben Heller, an art dealer.[1][10]
+Sedgwick's parents separated when she was 4 and divorced when she was 6; her mother subsequently married Ben Heller, an art dealer.

 Sedgwick graduated from Friends Seminary and attended Sarah Lawrence College[1] before transferring to the University of Southern California, where she graduated with a theater degree.[11]

-Sedgwick made her debut at the age of 16 on the television soap opera Another World as Julia Shearer, troubled granddaughter of Liz Matthews.
-In 1988, she made a strong impression in a TV version of Lanford Wilson's Lemon Sky.
-During the 1990s, she appeared in several Hollywood movies, including Singles (1992), Heart and Souls (1993), Something to Talk About (1995), and Phenomenon, in which she played the love interest of John Travolta's character.[10]
-She starred in the Emmy Award-winning[12] 1992 made-for-TV film Miss Rose White as a Jewish immigrant who comes to terms with her ethnicity.
+Sedgwick made her debut at the age of 16 on the television soap opera Another World.
+In 1988 she made a strong impression in a TV version of Lanford Wilson's Lemon Sky.
+During the 1990s she appeared in several Hollywood movies, including Singles (1992), Heart and Souls (1993), Something to Talk About (1995) and Phenomenon, in which she played the love interest of John Travolta's character.
+She starred in the Emmy Award-winning 1992 made-for-TV film Miss Rose White as a Jewish immigrant who comes to terms with her ethnicity.
 She played the parts of Mae Coleman in 2003's Secondhand Lions and Stella Peck in the 2007 film The Game Plan.
 She also starred alongside her husband Kevin Bacon in the 2004 film The Woodsman.
 She dubbed the voice of Batwoman in the animated movie Batman: Mystery of the Batwoman.

 The Closer ended on August 13, 2012,[15] following the completion of its seventh season; the series's broadcaster, TNT, said that the decision to retire the series was made by Sedgwick.[16]
 A sequel series starring most of the same cast called Major Crimes continues in its place.[17]

-Sedgwick married actor Kevin Bacon on September 4, 1988.[1]
-Sedgwick learned in 2011, via her appearance on the U.S. TV show Finding Your Roots with Henry Louis Gates, that Bacon and she are 9th cousins, once removed.[19][20]
+Sedgwick married actor Kevin Bacon on September 4, 1988.
+Sedgwick learned in 2011, via her appearance on the U.S. TV show Finding Your Roots with Henry Louis Gates, that she and Kevin Bacon are 9th cousins, once removed.

-The couple has two children, Travis Sedgwick Bacon (born June 23, 1989) and Sosie Ruth Bacon (born March 15, 1992).[21]
-The family resides on the Upper West Side of Manhattan.[22]
+The couple have two children, Travis Sedgwick Bacon (born June 23, 1989) and Sosie Ruth Bacon (born March 15, 1992).
+The family resides on the Upper West Side of Manhattan.

 Year | Title | Role | Notes |